seamusdemora/PiFormulae/SHT3X_T&H_Sensor.md

 ### 4. A "one-shot" script to see some T&H readings

 The availability of the [driver documentation](https://www.kernel.org/doc/html/latest/hwmon/sht3x.html) and `sysfs` interface description provide for a very **straightforward** method to control the sensor, and take readings from it.
-This may perhaps be done most simply using a shell script to read/write the `sysfs` files; a [script](source/th.sh) that performs a ***"one-shot"*** reading is shown below:
+This may perhaps be done most simply using a shell script to read/write the `sysfs` files.

+**The [shell script `th.sh` is found here](source/th.sh); the listing below will hopefully match the source file, but please do not depend on that.**

 ```bash
 #!/usr/bin/bash